 - Upside down movement (somersault, cartwheel, hanging off trapeze).

-If you think your child could benefit from a sensory diet, and want to work with a clinician to design sensory diet activities, contact us for an appointment with one of our occupational therapists.
+If you think your child could benefit from a sensory diet and want to work with a clinician to design sensory diet activities, please contact us for an appointment with one of our occupational therapists.